Boolean algebras, Morita invariance, and the algebraic K-theory of Lawvere theories

 \begin{theoremABC} For the algebraic~K-theory of the Lawvere theory~$\Boole$ of Boolean algebras, we have~$\rmK_*(\Boole)\cong\pi_*(\bbS)/2\text{\upshape--power torsion}$. \end{theoremABC}

 In this result, the groups~$\pi_*(\bbS)$ are the stable homotopy groups of spheres.
 These groups are the~K-groups of the initial Lawvere theory of sets, but the resulting homomorphism to~$\rmK_*(\Boole)$ is not surjective~(see Proposition~\ref{prop:Morava}).
-Theorem~\ref{thmABC:Boole} is a special case of the following result, proved as Theorem~\ref{thm:K(Post_v)}, which is a generalization from Boolean algebras to many-valued logics as modeled by the Lawvere theories~$\Post_v$ of Post algebras of valence~$v$.
+Theorem~\ref{thmABC:Boole} is a consequence of the following spectrum-level result, proved as Theorem~\ref{thm:K(Post_v)}, which is also a generalization from Boolean algebras to many-valued logics as modeled by the Lawvere theories~$\Post_v$ of Post algebras of valence~$v$.
+The superscript in $R^\times$ refers to the units of a ring~(spectrum)~$R$.